xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 Then in the theme root folder run this **NPM script** to generate the theme `/dist/css/style.css`.
 This is the file added to the global theme library.
 It includes Tailwind base (CSS reset), all the Tailwind styles found in Components and Templates, and all the Emulsify styles found also in Components and Templates.

-## Theme workflow
+## Theme development workflow

 Build the Tailwind file (@todo: eventually this should build the `style.css` file in the `/dist/` folder)

 `npx tailwindcss -i ./components/tailwind.css -o ./components/00-base/tailwind/_tailwind.scss`

-Build the theme to create the `/dist/css/` and `/dist/js/` files added by `ellison.libraries.yml`
+Build the theme to create the needed `/dist/css/` and `/dist/js/` files referenced by `ellison.libraries.yml`

 `npm run build`

-Build the production theme
+Build the production files

 `npm run build --production`